erikerlandson/coulomb/README.md

 res13: String = 1 ft
 ```

-Quantities of any unit types may be multipied or divided.
+Quantities of any unit types may be multiplied or divided.
 Result types are different than either argument:
 ```scala
 scala> (Mile(60) / Hour(1)).toStr